 There is little doubt that the wild populations of this species that have been detected in NSW have originated from discarded aquarium fish.
 Numbers reported to date have been low, although due to the hardiness and adaptability of this species there is potential for it to become more widespread and common in coastal river systems.

 It is illegal to release fish into the wild without a stocking permit and heavy penalties apply.
 The release of small aquarium fish can cause significant damage to our native fish and other wildlife.
-I&I NSW recommend unwanted fish are given to a friend or pet shop.
+Unwanted fish should be given to a friend or pet shop.
 If an appropriate home cannot be found see the recommended guidelines for humane destruction of fish.

-Unfortunately there is little I&I NSW can do to eliminate this pest from the Tweed River systems, because the pearl cichlid is known to have several populations over a large area, they are difficult to find and even harder to catch.
-I&I NSW will continue its ongoing monitoring of coastal and inland rivers.
+Unfortunately there is little that can be done to eliminate this pest from the Tweed River systems, because the pearl cichlid is known to have several populations over a large area, they are difficult to find and even harder to catch.
+NSW DPI will continue its ongoing monitoring of coastal and inland rivers.

 Cichlids are a popular aquarium species because they are easy to keep, hardy, adaptable and breed prolifically.
 Unfortunately, such features also make them likely to survive, establish and become pests if released into the wild.